DepthMaster: Taming Diffusion Models for Monocular Depth Estimation: Method

 \subsection{Feature Alignment Module}

 Stable Diffusion v2 consists of two components: the I2L encoder-decoder and the denoising U-Net.
 The I2L encoder-decoder is responsible for feature compression, which aims to reduce inference time and training costs.
 Trained with image reconstruction, it primarily captures low-level features.
-In contrast, the U-Net is responsible for recovering images from their noisy counterparts, enabling it to harvest scene perception and reasoning capabilities.
-However, since the U-Net is trained with the reconstruction task, it tends to overemphasize fine-grained color details, leading to ``pseudo-textures" rather than capturing true structure, as shown in Fig.~\ref{fig:figure1}.
-Inspired by REPA~\cite{yu2024representation}, we introduce semantic regularization to enhance the U-Net's scene representation capabilities and prevent overfitting to superficial color information.
-Specifically, we incorporate a pre-trained external encoder $f$, which provides high-quality semantic feature representation.
+In contrast, the U-Net is responsible for recovering images from their noisy counterparts, enabling it to harvest scene perception and reasoning capabilities. {However, since the U-Net is pre-trained to reconstruct clean images from noisy inputs, it is not capable to eliminate unnecessary details, leading to ``pseudo-textures" rather than capturing true structure.} {Inspired by REPA~\cite{yu2024repa}, we introduce semantic regularization to enhance the U-Net's scene representation capabilities and prevent overfitting to superficial color information. } Specifically, we incorporate a pre-trained external encoder $f$, which provides high-quality semantic feature representation.
 In this work, we use DINOv2~\cite{oquab2023dinov2} as the external encoder.
-For a given RGB image $\textbf{I}$, the external feature representation is $\textbf{F}_{ext} = f(\textbf{I}) \in \mathbb{R}^{N \times D}$, where $N$ is the number of image patches and $D$ is the feature dimension.
-Simultaneously, the U-Net encoder extracts image representation at its middle block, denoted as $\textbf{F}_{unet} \in \mathbb{R}^{h \times w \times C}$.
+For a given RGB image $\textbf{I}$, the external feature representation is $\textbf{F}_{ext} = f(\textbf{I}) \in \mathbb{R}^{h \times w \times D}$, where $h \times w$ is the spatial size and $D$ is the feature size.
+Simultaneously, the U-Net encoder extracts image representation at its middle block, denoted as $\textbf{F}_{mid} \in \mathbb{R}^{h \times w \times C}$.
 Our goal is to align the image representation from the U-Net with the high-quality representation from the external encoder.
-Since the two representations lie in different spaces, we use a Multi-Layer Perceptron (MLP) to project $\textbf{F}_{unet}$ into the feature space of $\textbf{F}_{ext}$, yielding the transformed representation $\bar{\textbf{F}}_{unet} = h_\phi(\textbf{F}_{unet})$.
+Since the two representations lie in different spaces, we use a Multi-Layer Perceptron $h_\phi$ to project $\textbf{F}_{mid}$ into the feature space of $\textbf{F}_{ext}$, yielding the transformed representation $\bar{\textbf{F}}_{mid} = h_\phi(\textbf{F}_{mid})$.

 To enforce feature alignment, we minimize the distance between the two feature distributions.
 The feature alignment loss is defined as follows: